The Polar Express: Plot summary

-A young boy is awakened on Christmas Eve night by the sound of a train.
-To his astonishment, he finds the train is waiting for him right outside his house.
-He sees a conductor who then proceeds to look up at his window.
-He runs downstairs and goes outside.
-The conductor explains the train is called the Polar Express, and is journeying to the North Pole.
-The boy then boards the train, which is filled with many other children in their pajamas being served hot chocolate by the train's staff.
+On Christmas Eve, a young boy, listening from his bed for the ringing sounds of Santa's sleigh, instead hears the sound of a train.
+He looks through the window to see it right outside his house.
+He sees a conductor who looks up at his window.
+He tiptoes downstairs and goes outside.
+The conductor explains that the train is called the Polar Express and is journeying to the North Pole.
+The boy then boards the train, which is filled with other children in their pajamas and nightgowns.
+They all sing carols and are served candies and hot chocolate by the train's staff.

 The Polar Express races north past towns and villages, through boreal forests, and over mountains, but the train never slows down.
-When it arrives at the North Pole, the conductor explains that Santa will select one of them to receive the first gift of Christmas.
+When it arrives at the North Pole, the conductor explains that Santa Claus will select one of them to receive the first gift of Christmas.

 The boy and the other children see thousands of elves gathered at the center of town waiting to send Santa Claus on his way.
 The boy is handpicked by Santa to receive the first gift of Christmas.
-Realizing that he could choose anything in the world, the boy asks for a bell from one of the reindeer's harnesses.
-The boy places the bell in the pocket of his robe and all the children watch as Santa takes off into the night for his annual deliveries.
+Realizing he could choose anything in the world, the boy asks for a bell from Santa's sleigh.
+An elf cuts a bell from a reindeer's harness.
+The boy places the bell in the pocket of his robe, and all the children watch as Santa takes off into the night for his annual deliveries.
+As the train departs, the boy discovers that the bell had fallen through a hole in his pocket.
+The boy arrives home, the conductor wishing him a merry Christmas as the train speeds away.

-Later, on the train ride home, the boy discovers that the bell has fallen through a hole in his pocket.
-The boy arrives home and goes to his bedroom, the conductor wishing him a Merry Christmas as the train speeds away.
-On Christmas morning, his sister Sarah finds a small package for the boy under the tree, behind all of the other gifts.
-The boy opens the box and discovers that it contains the bell, delivered by Santa along with a note explaining that he found it on the seat of his sleigh.
+On Christmas morning, his sister Sarah finds a small box for the boy behind the tree.
+The boy opens the box and discovers that it contains the bell, delivered by Santa along with a note explaining that he found it on the seat of his sleigh and suggests he fix the hole in his pocket.
 When the boy rings the bell, both he and his sister marvel at the beautiful sound.
-His parents, however, are unable to hear the bell and remark that it must be broken.
+His parents, however, are unable to hear the bell and remark that it is broken.
 The book ends with the following line: